guicho271828/CL-CUDD/README.md

 Building/Loading the system
 ---------------------------
 The system is asdf-loadable.
-This version of CL-CUDD automatically fetches the CUDD archive from http://vlsi.colorado.edu/~fabio/CUDD/ via curl.
+This version of CL-CUDD automatically fetches CUDD v3.0.0 from http://vlsi.colorado.edu/~fabio/CUDD/ via curl.
 The archive is expanded in the ASDF system directory and builds its dynamic library, which is then loaded by CL-CUDD.

 To test the system, evaluate `(asdf:test-system :cl-cudd.test)`.